jwtk/jjwt/README.md

 ciphertext data.
 These types of algorithms are called [Authenticated Encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) algorithms.

-As a result, to ensure JWTs do not suffer from this problem, the JWE specifications require that any encryption algorithm used to encrypt a JWT _MUST_ be an Authenticated Encryption algorithm.
+As a result, to ensure JWTs do not suffer from this problem, the JWE RFC specifications require that any encryption algorithm used to encrypt a JWT _MUST_ be an Authenticated Encryption algorithm.
 JWT users can be sufficiently confident their encrypted JWTs maintain the properties of both confidentiality and integrity.